Inpatient Direct Care Nurses - Baystate Health

 Resume required with application

-- 32 hours per week, second shift, 3p-1130p, every other weekend and rotating holidays
+- 32 hours, second shift, every other weekend, rotating holidays

 - American Heart Association BLS CPR